inveniosoftware/docs-invenio-rdm/docs/develop/howtos/override_components.md

-# How to override a React component
+# How to override UI React components

+*Introduced in InvenioRDM v11*

-This documentation is targeted to developers that want to customize a specific React component in an instance.
+This documentation is targeted to developers that want to customize specific UI React components in an instance.

 ## Overridable